Android scans sideloaded apps for malware

 Scanning will involve sending parts of the app to Google for analysis.
 Google states:

 “The scan will extract important parts of the app and send them to Play Protect for code-level evaluation.
 Once the real-time analysis is complete, users will receive a result letting them know if the app looks safe to install or if the scan has found the app to be potentially harmful.
-This improvement will help better protect users from malicious polymorphic applications that leverage various methods, such as intelligence, so that they can be modified to avoid detection.”
+This improvement will help better protect users from malicious polymorphic apps that use various methods, such as artificial intelligence, to modify themselves to avoid detection.”

 Google is initially rolling out this feature in India – a country that has been at the top of the malware distribution charts, while saying that the new feature “will be rolled out to all regions in the coming months”.